cocoahuke/patch_shadowsocksR/README.md

 All we need have to do, its just replace this function, make it can work on macos

-ShadowsocksX-NG won't supported, cause the CoreImage.framework framework is missing, This is difficult to solve except updating the system
+ShadowsocksX-NG won't supported, because the CoreImage.framework framework is missing, This is difficult to solve except updating the system
 ```
 dyld: Library not loaded: /System/Library/Frameworks/CoreImage.framework/Versions/A/CoreImage
   Referenced from: /Users/huke/Desktop/ShadowsocksX-NG.app/Contents/MacOS/ShadowsocksX-NG